-In a case that began all too routinely and ended by ushering in a new era of death penalty politics in Allegheny County, Cleveland Thompson killed bartender Wallace Russell during a robbery of the Barbary Coast Club on Townsend St. in the Hill District on the night of September 13, 1949.
+In a case that began all too routinely and ended by ushering in a new era of death penalty politics in Allegheny County, Cleveland Thompson killed bartender Wallace Junior Russell, 56, during a robbery of the Barbary Coast Club on Townsend St. in the Hill District on the night of September 13, 1949.

 What followed was the longest, most contentious, and last Allegheny County case to end with an execution, nearly a decade later.

 Fleeing the bar, Thompson shot Aaron Daniels, a bar patron, in the arm.
 He later went to the nearby home of Mattie Spells and borrowed $2, before going to the Triangle Bar.
 When a bartender there observed Thompson’s concealed gun, he called police and Thompson was arrested.

 The Mississippi-born Thompson, 26, was convicted of first-degree murder on January 20, 1950, and sentenced to death on May 1, 1950.

 Over the following decade, Thompson gained a new trial, a new death sentence, and fourteen stays of execution, before being executed.
 Though the broad factual case against Thompson itself was straightforward and his role in killing Russell was well established, including by eyewitness testimony, the investigation and prosecution of that case raised issues that occupied the courts for years.

 In his initial appeal (Commonwealth v.
 Thompson, 367 Pa.
 102, 1951), Thompson claimed his counsel was unprepared and inadequate and the district attorney and the judge made prejudicial statements.
 Those claims were rejected.
 Thompson’s petition for certiorari to the United States Supreme Court (342 U.S. 835, 1951) was also denied.